Friday, 30 October 2020

 * I saw on the internet a joke description of the 5 tier system based on the old “Oor Wullie” cartoon, with the levels in ascending order, “it’s aw braw”, “jings”, “crivvens”, “help ma boab” and finally level 4 “Get ben the hoose!”

-Wednesday 28 October 2020
+Wednesday, 28 October 2020

 Grandma’s recipes

-I have been working on a wee project over the last couple of weeks.
+I have been working on a wee project over the last several weeks.
 I decided to sort out Grandma’s baking recipes, and compile them into a booklet which I will pass on to the whole family.
 This has been quite a task, because her recipes were written in several notebooks, along with some from her friends and some which she had cut out from newspapers and magazines.
 There was also a notebook with recipes in her mother’s handwriting.
 Grandma was a very good cook and especially an excellent baker.
 I remember at the show of presents before my wedding, one of her cousins saying “Jean always makes a good purvey.”

 I felt quite touched when James arrived home from her house one evening a couple of months ago, when he was clearing it with Forrest, and told me that Forrest had said that I should have Grandma’s recipe jotters.